Sickle cell disease

 Treatment of Acute Chest Syndrome (ACS)

-Acute chest syndrome can be fatal and must be treated immediately.
+Acute chest syndrome can be fatal and must be treated immediately in a hospital.
 Basic treatments include:

 - Pain relievers